lrnq/LSTM_Keras_Examples/README.md

 # LSTM
 A repository for various implementations of LSTM networks.
+The model_notebook directory contains the implementations.
+In a notebook format style.
+There have not been done anything in terms of hyperparameter optimization etc. The notebooks are meant to demonstrate how different LSTM architectures can be implemented with Keras.
+In the optimization_notebook dir there are a notebook with common ways of optimizing the models, and things to consider when preparing data, evaluating model etc.